AitorSimona/Research_GroupMovement/docs/README.md

 Now that the topic has already been slightly introduced, let's look more deeply into the matter beign discussed.

-In Crowd-based simulations we can differentiate 3 approaches:
+In Crowd-based simulations many researchers differentiate 3 approaches:

 * Flow-based: The crowd as a whole rather than its components.
 Individuals are equal and behavioural factors are heavily reduced
 * Entity-based: All movements are determined by some global laws enforced to the individuals of the group